Low testosterone

 Symptoms of low testosterone

-• Ongoing fatigue or low energy
+• Persistent fatigue and low energy despite adequate rest

 • Loss of muscle mass and strength

-• Increased abdominal fat
+• Increased body fat — particularly visceral abdominal fat

-• Low mood, irritability, or reduced motivation
+• Low mood, irritability, or mild depression

 • Poor sleep quality